tobysmith568/di-attributes/README.md

 }
 ```

-To use this attribute you will require need to pass an `ICollection` to the `RegisterDiAttributes` call in your `Startup.cs` file:
+To use this attribute you will need to pass an `ICollection` to the `RegisterDiAttributes` call in your `Startup.cs` file:
 ```cs
 services.RegisterDiAttributes(Configuration);
 ```